ajithvasudevan/alexa-device-activity/README.md

 ## MQTT integration

-This app connects to an MQTT broker specified in the `config.js` file so that you can receive the Alexa device activity payload via MQTT.
+This app connects to an MQTT broker specified in the `config.js` file so that it can publish the Alexa device activity payload via MQTT.

 The app sends the device activity payload to the MQTT topic `ALEXA_DEVICE_ACTIVITY`.
 The payload is a String representation of a JSON, and it contains the Device Name, and the uttered command, among other things.